-If your organization intends to apply for an Access to Justice Fund Grant, send an email to Vannessa Sanchez at vsanchez@sbnm.org and provide: 1) a statement of intent to apply, 2) the organization contact person and 3) his/her email, telephone number and mailing address.
-Vannessa will respond by email acknowledging receipt of the intent to apply and provide the application materials.
+If your organization intends to apply for an Access to Justice Fund Grant, send an email to the ATJFG Administrator at ATJFG_Admin@sbnm.org stating your intent to apply, the contact person, and the contact's email, telephone number, and mailing address.
+The ATJFG Administrator will acknowledge receipt of the intent to apply.
+Please submit the intent to apply by March 1, 2025.